CoDen256/individual-course/execution/compilation/task.md

 <h3>Runtime</h3>
 The phase starts when JVM started executing the `.class` bytecode. <br>
 On this phase only runtime errors can occur.
+Which is kinda really hard to debug in comparison to compile time.

 ---